reside-ic/reside-ic.github.io/content/blog/debugging-valgrind-gdb.md

 The problem was, it is not really obvious what is wrong at that point, or why it might be being triggered only when run with `float` version of that template.
 We wanted to be able to inspect the values of variables at the point of the error.

 This is documented in [the valgrind docs](https://valgrind.org/docs/manual/manual-core-adv.html#manual-core-adv.gdbserver), and I'd done it a number of years ago.
-First, start valgrind up with the argument `--vgdb-error=0` which starts some sort of server process that gdb can connect to, and sets it up to throw a signal on the first memory error
+First, start valgrind up with the argument `--vgdb-error=0` which starts some sort of server process that gdb can connect to, and sets it up to throw a signal on the first memory error:

 ```
 R -d 'valgrind --vgdb-error=0' -f script.R